Linaro/lava/doc/v2/debugging.rst

 not.

-When investigating intermittent errors, see if the error can be provoked in a health check and then use :ref:`looping mode
-<looping_mode>` to generate data on how often the error occurs whilst
-keeping the test job identical.
+When investigating intermittent errors, see if the error can be provoked in a health check and then use looping mode to generate data on how often the error occurs whilst keeping the test job identical.

 .. seealso:: :ref:`change_one_thing`